First-Term Seminars Aren’t Just Academic

 The FTS experience often has a social aspect when classmates form bonds with each other that blossom into friendships.
 White, an acknowledged introvert, said this component of FTS has moved more slowly thus far, but it’s also taught her some valuable life lessons.
 “I’ve realized that I’ve made some assumptions about people based on how high school went, how I grouped people into little boxes or cliques that I didn’t want to be part of,” White said.
 “But now I’m more open to what I believe college is about, which is crossing those boundaries and intersecting with people you think you wouldn’t normally meet, because these people inevitably will be in your life for a long time.”

-1. Dana N Mumey says:
+1. Dana N Mumey Avatar

 What a great idea!